Bitmapped/UmbBackofficeMembershipProvider/README.md

 # UmbBackofficeMembershipProvider
-Code to allow Umbraco 7.7.0+ to use MembershipProvider-based providers for Active Directory authentication.
+Code to allow Umbraco 7.7.0 Beta or newer to use MembershipProvider-based providers for Active Directory authentication.

-Users of Umbraco 7.4.2-7.6.x should use UmbBackofficeMembershipProvider 3.0.0.
+Users of Umbraco 7.4.2-7.6.x should use UmbBackofficeMembershipProvider 3.0.0 ([NuGet](https://www.nuget.org/packages/UmbBackofficeMembershipProvider/3.0.0)).
 Umbraco 7.7.0 includes a breaking change in its API.
 UmbBackofficeMembershipProvider 4.0.0 is not compatible with Umbraco versions older than v7.7.0.

 ## What's inside
 This project includes a DLL that will allow you to use a traditional `MembershipProvider` for logging in Umbraco backoffice users.

 ## System requirements
 1. NET Framework 4.5
-2. Umbraco 7.7.0+
+2. Umbraco 7.7.0 Beta or newer

 # NuGet availability
 This project is available on [NuGet](https://www.nuget.org/packages/UmbBackofficeMembershipProvider/).